ravikumawat7716/Taxi-Fare-Prediction-Using-Machine-Learning/README.md

 **Taxi Fare Prediction Using Machine Learning**

 This repository contains code for building a regression model to predict taxi fares using machine learning techniques.
-The model is trained on a dataset containing features such as pickup and dropoff locations, timestamps, and other relevant information.
+The model is trained on a dataset containing features such as pickup and dropoff timestamps, and other relevant information.

 ## Usage